 Which leads me to my challenge for you.
 On your next trip to a National Park or place you’re about to check off your bucket list, do a little research before you go.
 If you’re headed to Yosemite National Park, google 'Yosemite and geology.'
 Or, if you’re headed to Arches National Park, google 'Arches National Park and geology.'
 You’ll be surprised what you can learn in 15 minutes.
 Geology may not be your thing, and you may never devote time to it.
 That’s OK: take a field trip instead!

-Durable enough for sandstone abrasions, flexible enough for traversing over unique rock formations, and quick drying during that unexpected rain storm, the Renegade Pant is my go-to men’s outdoor pant when scrambling over sandstone rock formations.
+Durable enough for sandstone abrasions, flexible enough for traversing over unique rock formations, and quick drying during that unexpected rain storm, KÜHL Radikl and Renegade Pants are my go-to men's outdoor pants when scrambling over sandstone rock formations.